deptagency/algomart/README.md

 most other environment variables will be overridden in favor of those specified in the `docker-compose.yml` file.

+### Adding the CMS key to the admin user

-Next, the CMS key needs to be added to the admin user created by Directus.
+The CMS key needs to be added to the admin user created by Directus.
 Otherwise, the API cannot authenticate even though its CMS key matches.

 - Visit http://localhost:3001
-- Authenticate with the CMS [admin email & password](docker-compose.yml#L77)
+- Authenticate with the CMS admin email & password
 - Go to the [user directory](http://localhost:3001/admin/users)
-- Click the admin user and enter the [CMS key](docker-compose.yml#L70) into the "Token" field
+- Click the admin user and enter the CMS key into the "Token" field
 - Click the green check mark in the upper right corner

 This allows all API background tasks to run properly.